• Home

 PwC suggested the companies most effective in navigating tariffs are the ones accepting the reality that they will likely continue to change.

-“Our advice is simple: act now,” Bohl said.
+“Our advice is simple: Act now,” Bohl said.
 “Build tariffs into pricing, supply chains, and operating models, and stay flexible.
 The companies that pull ahead will be the ones that actively reduce tariff exposure and leverage mitigation strategies.”

 Companies feeling the squeeze

 Even with relief possible through tariff refunds, many companies have had to make challenging decisions to navigate the changing trade environment.
-Lamborghini, for example, saw record deliveries last quarter, but reported shrinking profitability, due in part to tariffs taking a bite out of operating margins.
+Lamborghini, for example, saw record deliveries last quarter, but reported shrinking profitability, owing in part to tariffs taking a bite out of operating margins.
 CEO Stephan Winkelmann told Fortune in March he expected sales to remain strong amid a “new normality” of customers better understanding the tariff landscape.

 A KPMG survey in February found Lamborghini was not alone in dealing with tightening margins.
 The consultancy reported more than half of U.S. companies also experienced a similar squeeze, and 70% said they delayed major investments as a result of tariffs.

 Navigating uncertainty around refunds has also forced companies to assess their appetite for risk, particularly as many reckon with the need for immediate cash.
 Some importers have turned to hedge funds and liquidation specialists, selling the rights to their tariff refund claims for a fraction of their value.
-The tradeoff is they no longer having to question when the refunds will be distributed, or whether they will receive less than their claim.
+The tradeoff is no longer having to question when the refunds will be distributed, or whether they will receive less than their claim.

 Others are choosing to keep the rights to the claims, but use them as collateral for loans.
 This strategy would allow U.S. firms to receive an influx of capital while also being able to cash in on their refunds once they become available.
-There are here risks, too: The government may only issue a partial refund or reject a company’s refund claim.
+There are risks here, too: The government may only issue a partial refund or reject a company’s refund claim.
 And if refunds are delayed, the interest on a loan may exceed the value of the refund itself.

 Alex Hennick, president and CEO of A.D.
-Hennick and Associates, a liquidation firm that specializes in distressed asset recovery, said as companies are continuously faced with tariff-related obstacles, they will have to weigh these challenging decisions.
+Hennick and Associates, a liquidation firm that specializes in distressed asset recovery, said as companies are continually faced with tariff-related obstacles, they will have to weigh these challenging decisions.

 “It’s coming to the point where some people might have no choice,” he told Fortune.
-“They’re either going to have to sell their claim or they’re going to have to borrow money to get money in order to continue to operate their business.”
+“They’re either going to have to sell their claim, or they’re going to have to borrow money to get money in order to continue to operate their business.”

 The Fortune 500 Innovation Forum will convene Fortune 500 executives, U.S. policy officials, top founders, and thought leaders to help define what’s next for the American economy, Nov.
 16-17 in Detroit.
 Apply here.